apache/drill/_docs/sql-reference/sql-commands/011-refresh-table-metadata.md

 **Note:** You can access the sample `nation.parquet` file in the `sample-data` directory of your Drill installation.

-Change schemas to switch to `dfs.samples`:
+Change to the `dfs.samples` schema:

 	use dfs.samples;
 	+-------+------------------------------------------+